Pocoya/MyGame/README.md

 # MyGame
 Space invaders

-A Game made by Johannes Gerding, Morteza Rezaei and William Persson
+A Game made by Morteza Rezaei and William Persson

 Created with LibGDX and java